Selling England by the Pound: Tour

 Genesis supported the album with a concert tour of Europe and North America from September 1973 to May 1974.
-Initially they were to perform with a new and more elaborate stage set than before, that included inflatable objects that had images projected onto them, but a change in fire regulations following the Summerland disaster in August 1973 led to the idea being scrapped.
-Gabriel devised new stories before songs, and wore a full costume with a helmet and shield representing the Britannia character for "Dancing With the Moonlit Knight" and sung "The Battle of Epping Forest" with a stocking over his head.
+Initially they were to perform with a stage set that included inflatable objects that had images projected onto them, but a change in fire regulations following the Summerland disaster in August 1973 led to the idea being scrapped.
+Instead, they used a new and more elaborate setup with the performers all dressed in white and white light illuminating the same, while white keyboards, drum kit, and curtains had slides projected onto them.
+Gabriel devised new stories before songs, and wore a full costume with a helmet and shield representing the Britannia character for "Dancing With the Moonlit Knight" and sang "The Battle of Epping Forest" with a stocking over his head.
+He also added elements to "The Musical Box", for the first time performing it wearing an old man mask, singing in a stereotypical grumpy old man voice, and repeatedly thrusting his hips at the audience during the ending section.

+The setlist was dominated by songs from the new album, with every song except "After the Ordeal" and "Aisle of Plenty" being played.
+In an unusual twist, "Horizons" from Foxtrot was also often part of the set, despite never having been played during the Foxtrot tour.
+The rest of the show was usually filled out with the tried-and-true favourites "Watcher of the Skies", "The Musical Box", and "Supper's Ready".
+This was the first major Genesis tour in which their perennial show closer "The Knife" was not a regular part of the set, though it was on rare occasions used as an encore.